kata0510/Lily58/buildguide_en.md

 ![2019-01-26 15 21 15](https://user-images.githubusercontent.com/6285554/51967842-b8d19680-24b3-11e9-8402-85180ce10403.jpg)

-## Write key map
+## Flash keymap on Pro Micro
 The board requires a keymap in order to function.
 This section assumes that you're familiar with keymaps and the use of the QMK tool.
 If not, please refer to [the QMK "Getting Started" guide](https://docs.qmk.fm/#/getting_started_build_tools) (Windows: MSYS2; Mac, Linux: avrdude)

 The [QMK Toolbox](https://github.com/qmk/qmk_toolbox/releases) can be used to write non-customized keymaps via a GUI, avoiding the need to configure a local QMK environment.
 (For custom keymaps, it's recommended to build the full environment described above).

-**Right now the Lily58L code is not merged into QMK Master.
-You can find the code [here](https://github.com/BenRoe/qmk_firmware/tree/Lily58L/keyboards/lily58l).**

-Clone/download the Lily58L firmware branch and execute the following in the `qmk_firmware` directory to write the default Lily58L keymap
+Clone/download the QMK firmware and execute the following in the `qmk_firmware` directory to write the default Lily58L keymap

-	git checkout Lily58L
-    qmk compile -kb lily58l -km default
+    make lily58/light:lily58l:avrdude

-When **`Detecting USB port, reset your controller now ...`** is displayed, press the reset button on the keyboard to start writing.
+When **`Detecting USB port, reset your controller now...`** is displayed, press the reset button on the keyboard to start writing.
 Each half of the keyboard must be programmed separately using this approach.

-Here is a [compiled firmware hex file](lily58l_rev1_default.hex) for the Lily58L with the default keymap.
+If you're using DFU bootloader (in case of the elite c), replace the 'avrdude' with 'dfu'

 ## Default keymap
 The default keymap is laid out on the assumption that it will be used in the MacOS/US keyboard environment.
 Feel free to get creative and experiment with keymaps that match your preferences; consider changing to the JIS layout or adding a key to switch between English and Kana, for example.